ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{requirements}} explains the fundamental requirements for a Transport Services API.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

-- {{concepts}} presents the Transport Services architecture diagram and defines the concepts that are used by both the API and Implementation Guidelines.
+- {{concepts}} presents the Transport Services architecture diagram and defines the concepts that are used by both the API {{!I-D.ietf-taps-interface}} and implementation guidelines {{?I-D.ietf-taps-impl}}.
 The Preconnection allows applications to configure Connection Properties.

 - {{concepts}} also presents how an abstract Connection is used to select a transport protocol instance such as TCP, UDP, or another transport.
 The Connection represents an object that can be used to send and receive Messages.